thebeebs/devstarworkshop/instructions/missions/scale.md

 3. Click your deployed application.
 If your microservice is deployed, you can view the logs.
 [Click here](../logs.md) for instructions on how to view the logs. **Before you continue to the next step, make sure that you are able to retrieve and read the logs from your running application!**

-4. Increment the number of instances to 2.
+4. You should now understand how to view the logs of your deployed application, if not, check the previous step before you continue.
+Increment the number of instances to 2.
 Please note that adding more than 1 instances do not give you any more points or advantages.

 ![alt text](scale02.PNG)